 Because we are Tempe.

-The Help to Others Program (H2O) was created in 1999 to provide Tempe residents the opportunity to easily contribute to their community.
-H2O is a voluntary, tax-deductible donation that is distributed to local nonprofit organizations serving Tempeans in need.
-In the past 12 years, over $845,000 helped provide vital services to children in crisis, homebound seniors, homeless teens and families in need.
+The Help to Others Program was created in 1999 to provide Tempe residents the opportunity to easily contribute to their community.
+Help to Others is a voluntary, tax-deductible donation that is distributed to local nonprofit organizations serving Tempeans in need.
+In the past 17 years, over $845,000 helped provide vital services to children in crisis, homebound seniors, homeless teens and families in need.
 Every dollar raised (100%) supports youth and senior programs and helps provide a better community for everyone.

 H2O is a partnership between the City of Tempe and Tempe Community Council that makes it easy for Tempe water customers to donate a $1 or more per month to neighbors in need.
-If you would like to donate a larger dollar amount per month, or are a Surepay customer and would like to contribute to Help to Others, please call (480) 350-8361 or visit the City of Tempe Water Utility Department, located at 20 E. Sixth Street, Tempe, AZ 85281.
-Google Map Or Donate Here!
+If you would like to contribute to Help to Others, there are several ways you can give:

 Programs for Youth and Seniors were funded across a system that assists individuals, seniors, families and children that are facing crisis, to move from the crisis experience to stability, and continue on to self-sufficiency without slipping back into crisis.